 In the same way, there are those condemning these men now who gave Clinton a pass.
 Or ignored that Hillary sought to intimidate and discredit his accusers, of whom, again, there were many.

 I’ve had it.
 Do not tell me “but Hillary” or “but his policies were so great.”
 Stop it.
 Tell the truth.
-You only believe victims when they are members of your own tribe, when it is convenient for you to believe them.“But Hillary” people, you are doing the same thing you rightly accused her of: you are making excuses because it’s politically expedient for you to do so.
+You only believe victims when they are members of your own tribe, when it is convenient for you to believe them.

 And look, there are going to be perpetrators that it is harder for us to accept the facts about.
 For me, one of these was Bill Cosby.
 The Bill Cosby abuses killed me.
 His show meant a lot to me.
 It showed me what a healthy family looked like.
 To know what horrors were going on behind the scene killed me.
 It made me feel lost and sad and alone.